ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 Implementations MAY use other, more sophisticated means of adjusting the clock respecting Roughtime information.
 Other applications such as X.509 verification may wish to apply different rules.

+If an NTP server uses a Roughtime server as a time source for synchronisation (and not only for filtering its NTP measurements), the root dispersion SHOULD include the server's RADI value and root delay SHOULD include the interval between sending the Roughtime request and receiving the response.

 # Grease